saltict/availproject.github.io/docs/introduction.md

 Fast provable finality via Nominated Proof of Stake.
 Backed by KZG commitments and erasure coding.

-Start by checking out this [blog post](https://polygon.technology/blog/polygon-research-ethereum-scaling-with-rollups) on scaling Ethereum with Rollups.
+Start by checking out our [blog posts](https://blog.availproject.org/) to know more.

 ## Avail-Powered Validiums